 - It replaced “chicken meal” with “turkey meal”.
 Turkey meal provides more protein than cat meal.
 They are both excellent sources of protein for cats.

 - It replaces “whitefish meal” with “chicken meal”.
 Though whitefish is a good source of protein for cats, chicken meal is a much better option.
-This was a good change.
+This change was good.

 - It replaces “herring meal” with “peas”.
 Here, the ingredients were switched over.
 In the previous formula, “herring meal” was the 5th ingredient and “peas”, the 6th.
 Now in the new formula, “peas” is the 5th ingredient and “herring meal” the 6th.
 It’s better a low-mercury and low-carb fish protein such as “herring meal” than a vegetable protein such as “peas”.
 Even though this change didn’t point in the right direction, it didn’t affect significantly the nutritional profile of the formula.
 Actually, adding more vegetable fiber could be a good change for cats with digestive problems.